-This publication intends to guide you through your time at the Faculty of Engineering.
+This publication intends to guide you through your time in the Bachelor of Engineering (Honours) programme.
 All information, including locations, hyperlinks and courses, are accurate at the time of print.
-Please regularly check www.auckland.ac.nz/engineering and our social media pages for any important updates.
+Please regularly check www.auckland.ac. nz/engineering and our social media pages for any important updates.